python-gino/gino/docs/engine.rst

     And that is to say, `aiocontextvars
     <https://github.com/fantix/aiocontextvars>`_ is a required dependency for
-    ``reuse`` to work correctly in Python 3.6.
-Without context, the stack is always empty for any :meth:`~gino.engine.GinoEngine.acquire` thus no one could reuse raw connections at all.
+    ``reuse`` to work correctly in Python 3.6 - actually ``reuse`` is the reason for introducing context in the first place.
+Without context, the stack is always empty for any :meth:`~gino.engine.GinoEngine.acquire` thus no one could reuse any raw connection at all.

 :class:`~gino.engine.GinoConnection` (2) may be created through
 ``acquire(reuse=True)`` too - because the stack is empty before (2), there is nothing to reuse, so (2) upgraded itself to a reusable connection.

+Releasing a reusing connection won't cause the reused raw connection being returned to the pool, only directly releasing the reused :class:`~gino.engine.GinoConnection` can do so.
+Connections should be released in the reversed order as they are acquired, but if the reused connection is released before reusing connections by accident, then all the reusing connections depending on it will turn closed because they are reusing the same raw connection which is returned to the pool, any further execution will fail.
+For example, if (3) is released first, then (2) and (4) are still functional.
+But if (2) is released first, then (3) and (4) will be released implicitly and are no longer usable any more.

 lazy
 """"